 Just like construction management software, every construction industry should have a comprehensive accounting system in place to ensure accurate financial data is collected and reported.
 Choosing the right software is essential to creating a successful accounting system, but that is the first step.

-You need to implement the software correctly and use best practices to ensure your system is running optimally.
+You must implement the software and its integrated features, such as invoicing correctly, and use best practices to ensure your system runs optimally.
 If you have a software system looking forward to implementing it, here are some of the best practices you can use to maximize its potential.

 Set Clear Expectations